oils-for-unix/oils/doc/ref/chap-word-lang.md

     $ echo "/tmp/$(hostname)"
     /tmp/example.com

 YSH has spliced command subs, enabled by `shopt --set parse_at`.
-The reuslt is a **List** of strings, rather than a single string.
+The result is a **List** of strings, rather than a single string.

     $ write -- @(echo foo; echo 'with spaces')